-Learn how countries use punitive economic measures to advance their foreign policy priorities.
+In this free resource on sanctions, learn how countries use punitive economic measures to advance their foreign policy priorities.

 In response to the flagrant attack on an American company, the United States slapped economic sanctions on numerous North Korean officials and entities to punish the regime and further hinder its military capabilities.

 The U.S. response is one clear illustration of using sanctions as a tool of foreign policy.
-But sanctions come in many shapes and sizes, and can have far broader consequences.
+But sanctions come in many shapes and sizes and can have far broader consequences.

 Who uses sanctions?

 Economic sanctions can either be implemented unilaterally through individual governments or multilaterally through coalitions of countries or multinational organizations like the United Nations and the European Union.

 The United States is one of the leading implementers of unilateral sanctions, with restrictions on numerous governments, criminal organizations, and private or state-owned entities that threaten the country’s interests.
 Targets include the North Korean government, the Central America–based gang MS-13, and the Chinese technology conglomerate Huawei.
 The Department of the Treasury, which administers U.S. economic sanctions, has also targeted thousands of individuals such as Syrian President Bashar al-Assad and Ugandan warlord Joseph Kony.
 Over the past two decades, the United States has increased its sanctions by 933 percent [PDF].

 Sanctions are particularly powerful when used by countries with large economies, like the United States.
 Forbidding another country from doing business in the United States or working with U.S. companies has major consequences.
 Further, American sanctions are uniquely effective because they can restrict access to the U.S. dollar, which remains the world’s most widely used currency for international trade.
 Conversely, a smaller economy leveling sanctions carries far less weight.